lakmali240/CS685ProjectSALSMIS/README.md

 ## Dataset
-Download the ISIC 2017: International Skin Imaging Collaboration (ISIC) dataset from ISIC 2017 which composes of 2000 RGB dermoscopy images with binary masks of lesions.
+Download the ISIC 2017:[International Skin Imaging Collaboration (ISIC) dataset from ISIC 2017](https://challenge.isic-archive.com/data/#2017) which composes of 2000 RGB dermoscopy images with binary masks of lesions.

-**Preprocess**: refer to the image pre-processing method in [CEAL ](https://github.com/marc-gorriz/CEAL-Medical-Image-Segmentation).
+**Preprocess**: refer to the image pre-processing method in [CEAL](https://github.com/marc-gorriz/CEAL-Medical-Image-Segmentation).

 + Unlabeled Pool: 1600 samples